-One or two days a week, I occassionaly have a fair amount of drive time and can listen in the car.
+I typically travel one or two days a week and can listen in the car.
 The nice thing is that you can listen anywhere – mowing the yard, working out or at work!

 Here is a list of the podcasts that help me stay current (in no particular order):